SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on March 30:
+Here are some notable events in U.S. history that occurred on March 30:

-- **1964**: The first episode of "Jeopardy!" debuted on television.
-- **1981**: President Ronald Reagan was shot and seriously wounded by John Hinckley Jr. outside a Washington, D.C. hotel.
-- **1990**: The first episode of "The Simpsons" aired on television as a half-hour prime-time show.
-- **2002**: The Arizona Diamondbacks
+- **1842**: Anesthesia was used for the first time in surgery by Dr. Crawford Long in Jefferson, Georgia, when he removed a tumor from a patient's neck.
+- **1867**: The United States bought Alaska from Russia for $7.2 million, a move often criticized as "Seward's Folly" until the discovery of gold and oil made it worthwhile.
+- **197
 ### Positive Qoute
 ------
-"Believe in the beauty of your dreams! 🌟✨ Let them guide you to greatness! 💫💖"
+"Chase your dreams and embrace the journey! ✨🌈🚀"